CompuMasterGmbH/cammUtils-vTigerNetApi/README.md

 # cammUtils-vTigerNetApi

-A library written in C# which allows easy access to the VTiger CRM webservice.
+A library written in C# which allows easy access to the VTiger CRM webservice (for VTiger V6 or later).
 It is capable to use every aspect of the VTiger-Webservice as is. [![NuGet VTigerNetApi](https://img.shields.io/nuget/v/VTigerNetApi.svg?label=VTigerNetApi)](https://www.nuget.org/packages/VTigerNetApi/)

 ## Short example of using the VTiger .NET API